-If you are planning to move to Mexico either permanently, or for any extended period, you will invariably have to obtain the necessary documents and requirements and understand the immigration laws of the country.
+If you are planning to move to Mexico either permanently, or for an extended period, you will invariably have to obtain the necessary documents and requirements and understand the immigration laws of the country.

-If you're uncertain which visa you need or need help to obtain a visa, I recommend hiring an immigration lawyer.
+If you're uncertain which visa you need or need help to obtain a visa, we recommend hiring an immigration lawyer.
 But before you do, know that most of the paperwork is easy to fill out and submit and that a lawyer may not be able to process your visa any faster than if you do it yourself.